weton01/open-ecommerce/docs/users/requirements/active-account/active-account.md

 1. ❌ Change user active to true
 2. ❌ Create access_token and refresh_token
 3. ❌ Remove password from user
+4. ❌ Validate if user already active
+5. ❌ Call NotificationService to send welcome e-mail
-4. ❌ Return the body and ok status code
+6. ❌ Return the body and ok status code

 > ## Altenative flow 1.1: User not found